 Pablo Gabatto, Business Operations Manager at Ample Foods

-ShipBob’s software also lets ecommerce brands upload photos of their products for the picking and packing teams to see, has digital verifications for fulfillment associates each time an item is picked or packed, lets brands set packaging preferences, and has other safeguards in place to reduce the possibility of an order going out wrong.
+ShipBob’s software also lets ecommerce brands upload photos of their products for the picking and packing teams to see, has digital verifications for fulfilment associates each time an item is picked or packed, lets brands set packaging preferences, and has other safeguards in place to reduce the possibility of an order going out wrong.

-3. Optimizing the supply chain
+3. Optimising the supply chain

-“Now we’re at two ShipBob fulfillment centers, and being able to have the analytics and see how everything is working together has been extremely helpful for me on the operations end.
+“Now we’re at two ShipBob fulfilment centres, and being able to have the analytics and see how everything is working together has been extremely helpful for me on the operations end.
 It definitely helps me with inventory management and seeing what’s going on.
 It truly helped us on a day-to-day basis.
 Even though we’ve grown, I haven’t spent more time on the business from an operations standpoint.”

 Dana Varrone, Director of Operations at Organic Olivia

 If you run your own warehouse, maintaining high accuracy rates is key in keeping customers happy, but it starts with the proper technology.